The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 Since $h_0$ can be defined as

 there is a degeneracy between $h_0$, $\mathcal{M}$, $f_{\rm GW}$, and $d_L$, and therefore only eight of these parameters are required to fully describe the global CW signal.
 The following types of searches use a variety of prior setups to sample the necessary eight global parameters, and are described below and summarized in \autoref{tab:cw_priors}.
+Including the necessary parameters to model the red noise in and distance to each of the 45 pulsars and model uncertainties in the solar system ephemeris with \texttt{BayesEphem}, there are 198 parameters in our all-sky MCMCs.

 As in \citet{11yrCW}, to determine if a CW has been detected by any of our analyses, we first performed a detection analysis with the priors described in \autoref{tab:cw_priors}, with the key difference between this and upper limit analyses being a log-uniform prior on the strain amplitude of the CW.
 Then, we calculated the Bayes factor using the Savage-Dickey formula \citep{dickey},